ubirch/ubirch-client-go/README.md

 #### UPP Offline Sealing

-The client supports offline hash sealing, where the created UPP is not sent to the UBIRCH backend, but only retrieved in the HTTP response content.
+The client supports offline hash sealing, where the created UPP is not sent to the UBIRCH backend, but only returned as part of the HTTP response content.

 - chained